Only a few things surprised me about this poll:

 Here are three destinations I think will increase in expats in the coming years

-Merida (it already has a lot of expats, but I expect more will flood in)
+The Bajio Region Merida (it already has a lot of expats, but I expect more will flood in) Oaxaca Colombia Current Expat Hotspots

 In the future, as Medellin gets impossibly saturated with gringos, I expect this to happen:

-The majority of expats in Chile reside in Santiago or Vina del Mar.
+The majority of expats in Chile reside in Santiago or Vina del Mar/Valparaiso.
 I don’t expect to see much change here.

 Panama has been a popular expat destination for many years now.
 Some popular spots include Panama City, Boquete and Bocas de Toro.

 Thanks for indulging me.
-The topic of where expats live in Latin America has always been of interest to me.
+The topic of where expats live in Latin America has always been an interest of mine!

 And, I don’t see the trend of expatriating slowing down anytime soon!

-With more and more folks working online each year in a location-independent capacity, coupled with what seems to be a growing disillusion with life in the United States, Canada, Britain, etc, I fully expat to see expat populations in Latin America grow each year.
+With more and more folks working online each year in a location-independent capacity, coupled with what seems to be a growing disillusion with life in the United States, Canada, Britain, etc, I fully expect to see expat populations in Latin America grow each year.
+I’m thinking in 2022 we’re going to see a big boom in expats.

 It’ll be interesting to see which country becomes the new hotspot, sort of like Colombia did several years back.

-I’m guessing somewhere in Central America — maybe Guatemala or El Salvador.
+My best guess would be somewhere in Central America — maybe Nicaragua or El Salvador.

 Time will tell!